By Danyelle Wolfe Read

 As a former seminary and Bible school student, one who is also single, I derive a great many things from a church.
 One of these is community.
 I cannot help but ponder ways a sense of community can be delivered more effectively.
 It’s been part of my life purpose to promote community, but not just any community.
-Rather, community based on in-the-moment hearing from the Father.
-Doing this takes practice.
+Rather, community based on and supporting hearing from the Father by His Spirit and His Word.